hhamazaki/Shiny-Apps/Spawner_Recruit/documents/Yield_Recruit_help.md

 ## Yield and Recruit Analyses
-Yield and Recruit Analyses functions the same way as profile analyses.
+Yield and Recruit Analyses is designed to estimate a range of spawner that is expected to produce defined yield and recruit.
 Both analyses produces  probabilities of producing a yield/recruit that is greater than **minimum target** at given spawner size.
-The yield and recruit analyses produces **two** probabilities: mean and annual yield/recruit.
-The mean profile is a probability of producing a **mean** yield/recruit **over years** that is greater than **minimum target** at given spawner size.
+The yield and recruit analyses produces **two** probabilities: median-mean and annual yield/recruit.
+The median-mean profile is a probability of producing a **long-term median-mean** yield/recruit that is greater than **minimum target** at given spawner size.
 The annual profile is a probability of producing a yield/recruit **at each year** that is greater than **minimum target** at given spawner size.
 In both cases, the profile based escapement goal range is determined by setting a target minimum probability (p) of achieving the goal.

+**Note**
+At any given spawner size probability of attaining annual target is **lower** than that attaining long-term median-mean target.
+Put it simply, definition of median-mean is center of distribution and 50% of distribution is below median-mean.
+Hence, when long-term mean-median target is 10000 over 10 years, you miss the target 5 out of 10 years

 ### Yield Profile